Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Traits - I chose a trait that said I could immediately select a new perk, but I was not offered a new perk.
 Why?**
   - You will be able to choose this perk when you next level up.

+- **Tweaks - Can I change settings in Stewie's Tweaks?**
+  - Doing so is considered altering the list and will invalidate support.

 - **Ultrawide - Can I use an ultrawide resolution with Uranium Fever?**
   - Yes.
 Enable the appropriate preset corresponding to your monitor's aspect ratio in the `Optional - Settings` separator in Mod Organizer 2.